 Bundles of parslied shredded potatoes, diced ham, and cheese are nestled together and baked up until golden brown.
 Served with a side of spicy aioli, these are sure to be a beautiful brunch appetizer or side dish!

-- Grapeseed oil or extra virgin olive oil
+- Avocado oil or other neutral flavored oil

 - 4 cups frozen shredded hash brown potatoes